the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_functions_III/_index.md

 {{< code-action >}} **Code a function `alternating_pattern(num_circles)`**
 > *Example function call: `alternating_pattern(5)`*
    - It takes `num_circles` as a parameter - this will change the amount of circles in the pattern
-   - Hard code the 2 the 2 colors to alternate between
+   - Hard code the 2 colors to alternate between
    - *Hint: look at the conditionals lab*

 For an additional challenge:
-- add `num_circle_size` and a parameter - this will change the size of the circles in the pattern
+- add `num_circle_size` as a parameter - this will change the size of the circles in the pattern
    - *Example function call: `alternating_pattern(5,200)`*

 ---